symbol/miscellaneous/README.md

 ### downloader

-_download transactions from nis1 or symbol networks_
+_download transactions from nem or symbol networks_

 Retrieves balance change events for a set of accounts over a specified date range.